Best Lung Cancer Treatment in India

 1. Chemotherapy

 This uses potent drugs to destroy rapidly dividing cancer cells.
-It can be used prior to surgery to shrink tumors, post-surgery to destroy any hidden cancer cells, or as the main treatment for highly developed lung cancer.
+It can be used before surgery to shrink tumors, post-surgery to destroy any hidden cancer cells, or as the main treatment for highly developed lung cancer.

 • Administration: Chemotherapy drugs can be taken orally or injected intravenously (IV).
 The treatment is commonly provided in cycles, with treatment followed by rest periods.